jammin-create/jammin-create-undecided/README.md

 # jammin + All SDKs (Undecided Template)

-This project was created with [jammin](https://github.com/FluffyLabs/jammin), FluffyLabs' toolbox for Typeberry builders.
+This project was created with [jammin](https://github.com/FluffyLabs/jammin), FluffyLabs' toolbox for JAM service builders.

 ## What is jammin?

-jammin is a comprehensive toolkit that helps you spin up projects, build services, ship them to a network, and monitor what happens after deploy.
+Learn more about jammin in the [official documentation](https://fluffylabs.dev/jammin/).
 This is the **undecided template** - a starter template that includes example services for all available SDKs, perfect for exploring your options.

 ## What's Included